Sam Maloof

 The rear of the Sam Maloof site showing the roofs of his shops and museum.
 Note the roof lines.

 Sam Maloof (January 24, 1916 – May 21, 2009) was an American furniture designer and woodworker.
 Maloof's work is in the collections of several major American museums, including the Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Philadelphia Museum of Art, and the Smithsonian American Art Museum.
 Maloof, the first craftsman to receive a MacArthur fellowship, was described by The New York Times as "a central figure in the postwar American crafts movement".

 Early life and education

 Maloof was born Samuel Solomon Maloof, a member of the large Maalouf family, in Chino, California, to Lebanese immigrants.
 Maloof's father, Slimen Nasif Nadir Maloof, and mother, Anisse, had immigrated to the U.S. in 1905 from Lebanon, which was at that time a region of the Ottoman Empire.
 Maloof learned to speak Spanish from a Mexican-born housekeeper and Arabic from his parents even before he learned English.
-He was engaged in woodworking even as a child, made a broad spatula for his mother for turning bread, carved dollhouse furniture, cars and other toys.
+He was engaged in woodworking even as a child, made a broad spatula for his mother for turning bread, and carved dollhouse furniture, cars, and other toys.
 He attended high school first at Chaffey High School in Ontario, California, where he took his first woodworking class and was recognized by his art teacher as having extraordinary skill.
 Later he attended Chino High School.